How to celebrate Pride Month at work | Just Eat for Business

 There are lots of great charities doing important work to support the LGBTQ+ community.
 So, during June (and beyond) your business could set up a donation or start a fundraiser that colleagues can participate in and donate to.
 If you're looking to get the whole team involved, why not organise a fitness challenge, bake sale or a fun run to raise money for an LGBTQ+ charity?

 If you're looking for inspiration, take a look at the British LGBT Awards top 10 charities and community initiatives.

-6. Decorate your office or home workspace
+6. Throw a party and decorate your office or home workspace

 7. Enjoy Pride-themed treats together

 At Just Eat for Business, we love to celebrate with food - and Pride is no exception!
 Whether your teams are in the office or working from home, we've got plenty of delicious Pride-themed treats for them to enjoy.